BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             }
         );
     # Parameters:
-        # Action type prefix can be literally any string.
+        # Action type prefix can be literally be any string.
 But by convention we name it in such a way that defines the action.
             # But based on what you have named, action type for each of the stage will named.
             # fetchUserById/pending fetchUserById/fulfilled and fetchUserById/rejected
         # Payload Creator:
             # The second argument is an async function that contains the side-effect logic (e.g., fetching data from an API).
             # This function returns a promise that resolves with the data to be added to the state or rejects with an error.
-    # Making of use of promise's lifecycle:
+    # Making use of promise's lifecycle:
         # When the request is made, promise's state will be 'pending'.
 We can use 'pending' to say that "if the type is pending, then change the state of "isLoading: true"
         # When it successfully fetches the data, it will dispatch another action with type called 'fulfilled'.
 Based on this we can say that the state changes and will update "isLoading:false".
 We will also udpate the data with new values.
         # If failed, exactly same process where isLoading will be true.
 Here the dispatched action with type is called 'rejected' But data will be not changed (since no data is received).
 Hence data will still have the old value.
 But error will be updated from null to error object.